Gambia, Ghana, Nigeria, Sierra Leone. West African Monetary Zone (WAMZ)

 single currency in 2015

-The main objectives of the WAMZ are.
+The objectives of WAMZ are.

 To

-promote the regional trade integration
+promote regional trade integration

-To facilitate the foreign trade and financial operations
+To facilitate Foreign Trade and financial operations

-To harmonize the legislation and statistics
+To harmonize legislation and statistics

 To develop the payment systems

-To encourage the macroeconomics convergence
+To encourage macroeconomics convergence

 The West African Monetary Institute (WAMI) is the main body responsible for the creation of the: